domonkosgyomorey/CoinClicker/README.md

 - Auto saving system in json
 - Easy to MOD the game, throught save files
 - Stock simulation system, for deposit money in different stocks
-- Enemies which we want to destroy with clicking
+- Enemies which we want to destroy by clicking
 - Treasure chests with some loot

 # How to MOD the game